lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

   balance **is greater than** the actual balance of EL rewards vault.
 - Revert with `IncorrectSharesRequestedToBurn(uint256 actualSharesToBurn)` error when the amount of stETH shares requested to burn **exceeds** the number of shares marked to be burned in the Burner contract.
-- Revert with `IncorrectCLBalanceDecrease(uint256 oneOffCLBalanceDecreaseBP)` error when Consensus Layer one-off balance decrease in basis points **exceeds** the allowed `LimitsList.oneOffCLBalanceDecreaseBPLimit`.
+- Revert with `IncorrectCLBalanceDecrease(uint256 negativeCLRebaseSum, uint256 maxNegativeCLRebaseSum)` error when Consensus Layer balance decrease **exceeds** the allowed.
+See [LIP-23](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-23.md) for this and other similar errors.
+- Revert with `IncorrectCLBalanceDecrease(uint256 negativeCLRebaseSum, uint256 maxNegativeCLRebaseSum)` error when Consensus Layer balance reported by oracles and second opinion oracle is too different.
+- Revert with `NegativeRebaseFailedWithdrawalVaultBalanceMismatch(uint256 reportedValue, uint256 provedValue)` error when Withdrawal vault balance reported by oracles and second opinion oracle is different.
+- Revert with `NegativeRebaseFailedSecondOpinionReportIsNotReady()` error when second opinion oracle report is not available.
 - Revert with `IncorrectCLBalanceIncrease(uint256 annualBalanceDiff)` error when Consensus Layer annual balance increase expressed in basis points **exceeds** allowed `LimitsList.annualBalanceIncreaseBPLimit`.
 - Revert with `IncorrectAppearedValidators(uint256 appearedValidatorsLimit)` error when the number of appeared validators **exceeds**